The centennials are coming of age

 Absolutely.
 Those in Generation Z who have grown up in regions with internet connectivity and easy access to mobile devices seem to take more naturally to this technology.
 But growing up with constant connectivity and mobile devices doesn’t necessarily translate into work skills.

 Of course.
 Here’s an interesting question for you!
 How should we manage Generation z employees?
-Will they need to be managed and lead in a different way to older workers?
+Will the gen z workforce need to be managed and lead in a different way to older workers?

 Yes and no. There will certainty be new skills for managers to learn in managing the workplaces of the future.
 Technologies for communication, task management, content management systems and digital publishing are becoming widespread and will be essential.
 While the tools to manage people with change, the ability to manage and lead people will much the same.